-Therefore, in 2016, PSUs were added to the long-term incentive program to address the below median position of executives' 2015 pay opportunity in a manner that only rewards the creation of long-term shareholder value.
-The Compensation Committee approved specific dollar values to be awarded to the named executive officers and the number of shares was determined by dividing the Committee approved target dollar value by the accounting fair value per share on the date of grant.
-The following table sets forth the grant values of PSUs granted on June 1, 2016:
+For PSU awards, the Compensation Committee approved specific dollar values to be awarded to the named executive officers and the number of shares was determined by dividing the Committee approved target dollar value by the accounting fair value per share on the date of grant.
+The following table sets forth the grant values of PSUs granted on February 14, 2017:

 PSU Number of

 Award PSU

 Named Executive Officer Value Award

-Wendy L. Simpson \$ 950,000 19,808
+Wendy L. Simpson \$ 1,015,000 20,915

-Pamela J. Shelley-Kessler 500,000 10,425
+Pamela J. Shelley-Kessler 557,000 11,477

-Clint B. Malin 500,000 10,425
+Clint B. Malin 557,000 11,477

-PSUs granted in 2016 can be earned between 0-200% based on LTC's cumulative TSR performance through February 28, 2020 (3.74-year performance period), and have an opportunity to be earned early if TSR through February 28, 2019 (2.74-year performance period) is at least 3%.
-The Compensation Committee intended for the PSUs to have a 4-year and 3-year performance period; however, the 2016 PSU grant was delayed from the typical February timing of granting long-term equity incentives to June due to considerations related to implementation of the PSU plan which resulted in a 3.74-year and 2.74-year performance period.
+PSUs granted in 2017 can be earned between 0-200% based on LTC's cumulative TSR performance through February 14, 2021 (4year performance period), and have an opportunity to be earned early if TSR through February 14, 2020 (3-year performance period) is at least 3%.
 The four-year performance period may be shortened to three years if three-year TSR performance is high enough to fund the maximum PSU earnout after three years.
 The share price at the grant date is used as the starting point for the TSR calculation, and a trailing 20 trading-day average share price is used to calculate the share price at the end of the performance period.
 Dividends for outstanding PSUs are accrued in the form of additional stock units during the restriction period, and are distributed if and when the underlying shares are earned (dividends accrued on unearned/forfeited PSU shares are not paid).

-Under the 2016 PSU design, payouts range from 0% to 200% of target, based on the schedule below:
+Under the 2017 PSU design, payouts range from 0% to 200% of target, based on the schedule below:

-Growth Requirements Cumulative 3.74-year TSR Accelerated Cumulative 2.74-year TSR Payout % of Target Share Granted
+Cumulative 4-year Accelerated Cumulative Payout % of Target Share

+Growth Requirements TSR 3-year TSR Granted

+Less than Less than

-Below Threshold Less than 4.1% Less than 3.0%
+Below Threshold 4.1% 3.0%

 Threshold 4.1% 3.0% 50.0%

 Target 21.6% 15.8% 100.0%

 Maximum 46.4% 33.1% 200.0%

-The 2016 PSUs are earned based on 3.74-year cumulative TSR.
+The 2017 PSUs are earned based on 4-year cumulative TSR.
 The program has several features to minimize the impact of daily volatility and point-to-point variation.
 A 20 trading-day average price is used to measure performance at the end of the period.